jtdsouza/w251-WildTrackAI/README.md

 Run container in interactive mode:
-*sudo docker run --privileged --rm --it --name wildtrack -v /data/WildAI:/WildAI -p 8888:8888 -d wildai_intake* Note that we are just mapping the local folder to the. /WildAI folder on the container (not using S3 just yet)
+*sudo docker run --privileged --rm --it --name wildtrack -v /data/WildAI:/WildAI -p 8888:8888 -d wildai_intake*

+Note that we are just mapping the local folder to the /WildAI folder on the container (not using S3 just yet).

 To access shell for container:
 *sudo docker attach wildtrack*

 From command line in container, changed directory to /WildAI:
 *cd /WildAI*

-Run script
+Run script:
 *python3 predict.py*